They often say we don’t know what we’ve got until it’s gone.

 Just as cigarette smoking is bad for your hearing, vaping of e-cigarettes is too.
 Contents of the fluid that creates the vapor contain propylene glycol — a synthetic chemical linked to sudden hearing loss.

 Fortunately, this has been made illegal in Singapore and several countries around the world!

 We’re not talking about the drinking of water but the overindulgence of alcohol.
 Health experts have linked alcohol as a cause that interferes with the brain’s ability to interpret sound.
 Excessive drinking of alcohol can also damage the hair cells in the cochlea.

-Being obese does not cause hearing loss but it does increase the risk of other health issues that are linked to hearing loss, such as high blood pressure and diabetes.
-Obesity affects blood and oxygen circulation throughout your body — highly important factor that contributes to the health of the hair cells in the cochlea.
+Being obese does not cause hearing loss but it does increase the risk of other health issues that are linked to losing your hearing, such as high blood pressure and diabetes.
+Obesity affects blood and oxygen circulation throughout your body — a highly important factor that contributes to the health of the hair cells in the cochlea.

 To combat this, remember to implement a healthy diet and exercise regime as part of your lifestyle.

 We’re finally getting on to this point: the statement in our title that probably got you to check out this article.
 As odd as it is unfortunate, not taking care of your teeth can be a cause that leads to damaged hearing.

 Healthy teeth and gums keep your mouth free from bacteria that can cause infections and swelling.
 When oral bacteria enter the bloodstream, we open ourselves to inflammation and narrowing of the arteries.
 This will lead to poor blood and oxygen circulation, poor health of the tiny hairs in the cochlea, and the eventual fate of losing your hearing.

 While bad oral health has no immediate risk of losing your hearing, it’d be wise to start caring for your teeth and gums now!
 Besides, what’s there to dislike about beautiful white teeth and an odour-free mouth?